 - Eye doctor Cuyahoga Falls

 - Eye exam Cuyahoga Falls

 - Optometrist Cuyahoga Falls

 What to Expect During a Pediatric Eye Exam

 Children are not simply little adults.
 That means they have different visual needs and risks than adults.
 As they grow, they may develop vision problems that could compromise learning and development.
 Only a comprehensive pediatric eye exam can detect these conditions.
 That’s why the American Optometric Association advises kids should have their eyes examined at six months old, at three years old (unless diagnosed with a vision condition that requires an earlier examination), and again before starting elementary school (age 5-6).
 If no vision correction or therapy is needed, follow-up eye exams should be scheduled every one to two years.
-Our eye doctor is highly qualified and experienced at performing specialized eye exams for kids in the Akron area.
+Our eye doctor is highly qualified and experienced at performing specialized eye exams for kids in the Cuyahoga Falls area.

 During your child’s eye exam in our Dr. Ty J. Miller & Associates practice, we will evaluate the following functional vision skills:

 Ocular health is the foundation for clear vision, and our optometrist will also examine the inner eye tissues, as well the tissues around the eye for any abnormalities.
 If necessary, we may use dilating eye drops to obtain a sharper view.

 Find an eye exam near you!